MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-batch-scoring.md

    :::image type="content" source="media\tutorial-data-science-batch-scoring\preview-of-predicted-data.png" alt-text="Screenshot of the table of predicted data." lightbox="media\tutorial-data-science-batch-scoring\preview-of-predicted-data.png":::

-1. The **nyctaxi_pred** delta table containing predictions can also be viewed from the lakehouse UI by navigating to the lakehouse artifact in the active Fabric workspace.
+1. The **nyctaxi_pred** delta table containing predictions can also be viewed from the lakehouse UI by navigating to the lakehouse item in the active Fabric workspace.

    :::image type="content" source="media\tutorial-data-science-batch-scoring\view-delta-table-lakehouse.png" alt-text="Screenshot of the delta table displayed in the lakehouse UI." lightbox="media\tutorial-data-science-batch-scoring\view-delta-table-lakehouse.png":::